gilfreund/aws-tools/README.md

 SSH_KEY="" # point to the ssh identity file [-i identity_file] SSH_FORWARD="" # Set port forwarding -X -L [bind_address:]port:host:hostport or -X -f -L [bind_address:]port:host:hostport
 ```
-## Notes
-By default, the script uses the IAM username.
-Only usful if the IAM and Linux users are the same.
+* Set the used id connecting to the instance.
+By default, the script uses the IAM username, which is only useful if the IAM and Linux users are the same.
 ```shell
 SSH_USER=$(aws --output text  iam get-user --query User.UserName)
 ```